knight9999/sampleUnupdate/README.md

 The following `if` condition in `FileUpdater.js` can not detect the modification of project `index.html`.

+- The timestamp of project index.html is older than platform index.html.
+- The filesize of project index.html is same as platform index.html

 ```
                 if (sourceStats.mtime.getTime() >= targetStats.mtime.getTime() ||
                         sourceStats.size !== targetStats.size) {